The Grandmaster (film): Plot

 During the war, Ip Man and his family descend into poverty and he loses his two daughters to starvation.
 Meanwhile, in northern China, Ma San betrays China in favor of the puppet government in Manchuria and kills Gong Yutian as a hanjian.
 When Gong Er returns, Mr. Jiang (Shang Tie Long), the family servant, tells her Gong Yutian's final wish was for her to be happy and not to seek vengeance.
 Gong Er refuses to accept this, and instead makes a vow to Buddha to never teach, marry, or have children, devoting her life to vengeance against Ma San.

 Ip Man moves to Hong Kong in 1950 in the hope of starting a career as a martial arts teacher.
-He spars with and defeats other martial artists soundly, earning a reputation.
+He spars with and soundly defeats other martial artists, earning a reputation.
 The Chinese government closes the border with Hong Kong in 1951 and Ip never sees his wife again.
-He meets Gong Er again on Chinese New Year's Eve 1950 and asks her for one more contest while implying that she should rebuild her martial art school.
+He meets Gong Er in Hong Kong on Chinese New Year's Eve 1950 and asks her for one more contest while implying that she should rebuild her family's martial arts school.
 Gong Er refuses, stating that many martial arts have disappeared throughout the course of history, and that her family's would not be the only one.
 A flashback 10 years earlier shows a confrontation between Gong Er and Ma San at a train station on Chinese New Year's Eve 1940, in which Gong Er defeats Ma San using one of her father's special moves that Ma San had failed to learn.
-Gong Er loses her desire to use martial arts and moves to Hong Kong with Mr. Jiang to open a clinic.
+Considering herself still bound to her vow, Gong Er moves to Hong Kong with Mr. Jiang to open a medical practice.

 In 1952, Ip Man and Gong Er meet each other for the last time.
 Gong confesses to Ip that she has harbored romantic feelings for him since their first fight.
 She dies in 1953, taking her father's secrets of the Baguazhang to the grave.
 A voice-over from Ip reveals that the fight with Ma San left Gong badly injured, and she turned to opium to help with the pain.
 Ip Man's Wing Chun school flourishes, and he is able to popularize the once secretive and elitist martial art on a worldwide scale.
 Ip trains a young boy who grows up to be his most famous student: Bruce Lee.